New Approaches to Publishing

 Art Development: A book cover should be well done and relevant to the story.
 While we hold discretion in decision making, every cover is designed based on initial input from our authors and care toward their subsequent feedback.
 We will make you a cover you can be proud of.

 Editing: All of our works go through editing after we have accepted them.
 According to the Taleist Self Publishing Survey, half of self published authors make under $500.
 When you consider the costs of professional editing, this means that not only are these authors making little, but also that they are quite in the hole if they have had any editing done.
 Which is why perhaps, according to the same survey, that two thirds of self published authors forgo editing.
 We think editing is indispensable, and you never have to pay the cost of editing at MQuills.

 Marketing and Consultation: There are two focuses to marketing books in a highly saturated market.
 The first is primarily our responsibility, and consists of marketing efforts that raise the profile of all our titles in unison.
 We actively engage in marketing and other activities that will raise the profile of our books on the web and in book stores.
-It has to be our prerogative to advance all titles in unison.
+It has to be our prerogative to advance all titles together.

 Distribution: ISBNs for digital and physical media are always provided for free.
 We format in multiple digital media, as well as creating novels in paperback format, in order to distribute as widely as possible.
 We ship for distribution to the following digital and print markets (among others):

 Even if you decide you would rather go it alone without a publisher, you can still acquire any of these services a la carte through our sister site PublishingAssist.com.